d4n5h/swagger-client-builder/README.md

 ## Features

-1. Create methods from operationIds.
+* Create methods from operationIds.

-2. Optionally it can use the Swagger schema for input validation.
+* Optionally it can use the Swagger schema for input validation.

-3. Automatically converts the body to the correct content-type, but you can manually override it by defining the content-type in the axios request options.
+* Automatically converts the body to the correct content-type, but you can manually override it by defining the content-type in the axios request options.

-4. If the protocol, host and base path are defined then it will use it as baseURL, but you can manually override it by defining the content-type in the axios request options.
+* If the protocol, host and base path are defined then it will use it as baseURL, but you can manually override it by defining the content-type in the axios request options.

-5. Support for Swagger v2 and OpenAPI v3.
+* Supports Swagger v2 and OpenAPI v3.

-6. Can be installed as a global package and export a standalone API client via the CLI.
+* Can be installed as a global package and export a standalone API client via the CLI.

+* CLI can export both JavaScript and TypeScript (extension detected from output path)

 ## Caveats

-1. **"operationId"** property is required for all paths.
+* **operationId** property is required for all paths.

 ## Install